 All of these are important to consider before baby is all nice and settled and you’re completely exhausted.

-What should baby sleep in in a bedroom nursery?
+What should baby sleep in?

 As for what to have the baby sleep in, I personally recommend some sort of play yard with a changing table and a bassinet.